cjohansen/replicant/README.md

 ## Keys

 Replicant uses keys to identify nodes when the overall structure changes.
-Set `:key` in the attributes map of any element that you do not want recreated unnecessarily.
+Set `:replicant/key` in the attributes map of any element that you do not want recreated unnecessarily.
 This key is local to the parent element (e.g. you may reuse the key at different levels).
 When it is set, Replicant will know to reuse the corresponding DOM element, even when it changes positions, etc. If you have CSS transitions on an element, you very likely want to give it a key.

 ## Differences from hiccup